Skip to main content

 How it works

-The Hub uses Dynamic execution mode — the same system that powers large bundles.
+The Hub uses Dynamic execution mode — the same system that powers large MCP servers.
 Instead of dumping hundreds of tool definitions into your AI's context, the Hub starts with a small set of discovery and execution tools:

 • list_connected_mcp_servers — See which MCP servers you have connected